ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/index.md

 Hill Assistant Professor, Rutgers University, New Brunswick

 I work in AI for mathematics, geometry, and combinatorics.
+You can find my resume <a href= "https://ayushkhaitanrutgers.github.io/resume.pdf">here</a>.

 You can access my **Research**, **Publications**, **Teaching**, and **Research group** pages using the tabs above.